RUNNING A CAKE SALE

 The termly cake sales are run by each year group - starting with Year 6 in October.
 It is assumed that everyone knows how to run a cake sale but here's some core information.

-The reps should send out emails/fb in advance requesting baking and for people to either drop their cakes off in the morning to Whoop - where they can be kept safely until 3.30.
+The reps should send out emails/whatsapp in advance requesting baking and for people to either drop their cakes off in the morning to Stay and Play club - where they can be kept safely until 3.30.
 Or they can bring them at pick up - but preferably as early as possible before the bell rings so the cakes can be laid out.
-Any unclaimed containers at the end of the sale can be left in Whoop! and collected the following week.
+Any unclaimed containers at the end of the sale can be left in Stay and Play and collected the following week.
 Encourage labelling.

 People will need to put their cakes in a bags, there are sometimes bags available in the WPSA cupboard but it's often easier for the reps to just bring some themselves rather than go to the cupboard and find there aren't any there.